Subscribers to my email list get free early access to future chapters!

 How To Make Her Happy

-The next day at ten o’clock in the morning, Lina woke up and headed to the kitchen to prepare breakfast.
+The next day at ten in the morning, Lina woke up and headed to the kitchen to prepare breakfast.
 The kitchen was brightly lit and well-equipped with all the necessary utensils and appliances.
 She hummed a tune as she took the eggs, bread, and plant-based proteins from the fridge, preparing to make Qingcang and herself a hearty breakfast.
 As she moved around the kitchen, she noticed the door leading to her garden, a serene oasis with colorful flowers and lush greenery.
 She smiled to herself, grateful for the peaceful escape that her garden provided.

 As she finished cooking the food, she set the table outside, admiring the beautiful view while yawning.
 Just as she was about to take the frying pan, she saw Qingcang standing in the kitchen, leaning against the wall, observing her every move.
 He had his arms crossed over his chest and a pensive expression.